plsuwu/plsuwu/src/docs/writeups/speakfriend.md

 pls@RUBY~$
 ```

-That didn’t do anything lol.
+Anti-climactic - nothing happened at all.

-We could try passing some arguments to it, like `-h`, to see if it has a `help` command.
-This seems to make the program to hang; I have to `ctrl+c` out of it.
+We could try passing some arguments to it - I go with `-h`, to see if it has a `help` command/usage info.
+This seems to make the program to hang; I end up aborting with `C-c`.

 ![Untitled](/img/speakfriend_img/Untitled%201.png)

-This is pretty interesting - this is a little hard to visualize, but the binary stays running, so it seems to be doing something, though silently.
-Considering it seems to include `curl`, and may want to try connecting to an endpoint, lets see whether its producing any network activity with `Wireshark`:
+This is pretty interesting - this is a little hard to visualize, but the binary stays running, so it seems to be doing _something_, even if it's silentl.
+Suspecting it harbours `curl` and therefore probably
+wants to connect to a server, lets see whether we can intercept anything with `Wireshark`:

 ![Untitled](/img/speakfriend_img/Untitled%202.png)

-It’s a little tough to say exactly what is what traffic is outbound from what application - running some of these through Shodan returned pretty inconclusive results.
-Also, the challenge uses TLS, so it’s possible for basically any of these to be relevant.
-Turning on hostnames was also pretty unhelpful.
-Really should setup a proper lab after this….
+It’s a little tough to say exactly what is what traffic is outbound from what application as nothing is immediately obvious here.
+Also, the challenge uses TLS, so it’s possible for basically any of
+these to be relevant, as opposed to the bright green packets of unencrypted HTTP.
+Turning on hostnames was also pretty unhelpful - I really should set up a proper lab with REMnux - fakenet would be
+really beneficial right now.

 So, instead, why don’t we try running a specific IP through it and see if it kind of just functions like `curl`?
-We can grab the IP of our machine just with the Network tab of Chrome’s Dev Tools, and throw it in as an argument to see if the binary produces any network activity to this IP in Wireshark:
+We can grab the IP of the remote machine with the Network tab of Chrome’s Dev Tools, and
+throw it in as an argument to see if the binary produces any network activity when we filter Wireshark results to contain only the target machine's IP:

 ![Untitled](/img/speakfriend_img/Untitled%203.png)